mohitjain/mohitjain/_posts/2012-12-17-5-explaining-views-in-backbone-js-learning-backbone-js.md

 ## Problem in the thought process.

 I hope you got an idea.
-But the problem with this code is defination of render method ie:
+But the problem with this code is definition of render method, i.e.,

 {% highlight javascript %}